Dressing for Golf with Mainline Menswear

 This Swedish brand is well known for its ties with golf and they are represented by a host of current PGA players, most notably Camilo Villegas.
-“Spiderman”- as he is affectionately known for his unorthodox putting stance- represents the global image of the brand, having grown to become an global star, just like the retailer has grown to operate in 30 separate countries.
+“Spiderman”- as he is affectionately known for his unorthodox putting stance- represents the global image of the brand.
+He has become a global star, just like the retailer has grown to operate in 30 separate countries.
 The Colombian has emerged from one of the less traditional golfing nations to become recognised for his prodigal talent- a story which shares similar sentiments to the brand and designer Johan Lindberg too.
 Villegas is renowned for being one of the new generations of athletic golfers as opposed to pot-bellied champions of the past, a sporting star with clear marketable qualities.

 Luke 1977- Simon Dyson, Mark Foster, Matthew Nixon, Andy Sullivan, Steve Webster

-Taking pride in being a Great British brand, Luke 1977 have chosen associate themselves with purely British golfers.
-Luke also seem to buy into the idea of helping these lesser known British players rub shoulders with the international stars such as Tiger Woods, Sergio Garcia and Rory McIlroy- just like J. Lindberg, their golfers mirror their own story of battling to compete with multinational clothing brands.
+Taking pride in being a Great British brand, Luke 1977 have chosen to associate themselves with purely British golfers.
+Luke also seem to buy into the idea of helping these lesser-known British players rub shoulders with the international stars such as Tiger Woods, Sergio Garcia and Rory McIlroy- just like J. Lindberg, their golfers mirror their own story of battling to compete with multinational clothing brands.